vxcoelho/BuildamealAI/replit.md

 # Build A Meal

 ## Overview
 Build A Meal is an AI-powered recipe generator web application built with Flask and PostgreSQL.
-The application features a modern orange and black luxury design with tab-based navigation across 5 main sections: Home, Browse Recipes, AI Generator, My Favorites (planned), and About.
+The application features a clean Apple-style design matching the user's portfolio aesthetic (vxcoelho.github.io/xaviercoelho/) with tab-based navigation across 5 main sections: Home, Browse Recipes, AI Generator, My Favorites (planned), and About.
 Its purpose is to provide users with custom recipe generation, a vast recipe collection, and meal planning tools, aiming to be a premier platform for culinary exploration.

 ## User Preferences
 Preferred communication style: Simple, everyday language.